Gender Dysphoria in teens & adolescents

 principles of Gender Affirmative Care

-• Acknowledges the individual’s perception of their gender as being real – this is integral to providing gender affirmative care.
+- Acknowledge the individual’s perception of their gender as being real – this is integral to providing gender-affirmative care.
 Instead of the mental health professional assuming they are the “expert” on the client’s gender and identity, they support and encourage the individual’s own experiences of self.

-• Does not assume or rush to conclusions – as a parent, watching your child struggle with gender identity can be hard.
-Often times, parents are seeking concrete answers from mental health professionals.
+- Do not assume or rush to conclusions — as a parent, watching your child struggle with gender identity can be hard.
+Oftentimes, parents are seeking concrete answers from mental health professionals.
 Yet, gender identity is not something to be rushed.
 It is vital for the teen to have the time and space for their authentic gender to emerge naturally.
 There isn’t a fast answer.
 Those around the individual struggling with their gender identity may need to find ways to manage the discomfort of uncertainty.

-• Celebrates the child’s strengths – questioning one’s gender is not a “problem.”
-But many teens think it is viewed in a negative light.
-It is so important to acknowledge the individual’s strengths and successes during this difficult time.
+- Celebrate the child’s strengths — questioning one’s gender is not a “problem.”
+However, many teens think it is viewed negatively.
+Acknowledging the individual’s strengths and successes during this difficult time is important.

-• Supports the child and family in navigating the fear – if a teen is struggling with gender identity, then most likely their loved ones have some fear.
+- Support the child and family in navigating the fear — if a teen is struggling with gender identity, then most likely, their loved ones have some fear.
 This fear stems from worry about how others will respond/react.
-It is important for mental health care providers to not only acknowledge these fears, but assist in navigating through them.
+It is important for mental health care providers to not only acknowledge these fears but assist in navigating through them.

-At the start of treatment, a comprehensive assessment will be conducted.
+A comprehensive assessment will be conducted at the start of gender dysphoria treatment in teens.
 The assessment examines emotional functioning, social and familial relationships, school achievement, health history, substance use, and current symptoms and stressors.

 Once an assessment is completed, the treatment planning will begin.
 This process will vary from person to person.
 A treatment plan is tailored to the specific needs of each individual.